groupdocs/docs.groupdocs.com/content/merger-net/developer-guide/basic-usage/generate-document-pages-preview.md

     *   custom size of preview images (if needed).

-        Stream that were created by [CreatePageStream](https://apireference.groupdocs.com/net/merger/groupdocs.merger.domain.common/createpagestream) delegate will be disposed automatically once after generation of preview image.
-If you need to implement custom image preview stream disposing you have to pass additional argument [ReleasePageStream](https://apireference.groupdocs.com/net/merger/groupdocs.merger.domain.common/releasepagestream) to clean up resources.
+        {{< alert style="info" >}}Stream that were created by CreatePageStream delegate will be disposed automatically once after generation of preview image.
+If you need to implement custom image preview stream disposing you have to pass additional argument ReleasePageStream to clean up resources.{{< /alert >}}